 The site is dominated by the Abbey Church, which has lost its west front, and whose nave is reduced to the elegant window arches and chapels of the south aisle.
 Amazingly, the stone pulpitum (screen), separating the choir monks from their lay brothers, is preserved.
 Outside, the exterior sculpture is even more impressive: crouching figures holding scrolls bearing inscriptions such as ‘He suffered because he willed it’.

 The main town on the beautiful island of Mull, and Scotland’s most picturesque fishing port.
-It is now the most important, and by far the most vibrant settlement on Mull.
+It is now the most important and by far the most vibrant settlement on Mull.
 If you’ve got young kids, you’ll instantly recognize it as the place where Balamory was filmed.

 The harbour – known as Main Street – is one long parade of multicoloured hotels, guesthouses, restaurants and shops, and you could happily spend an hour or so meandering around.
-The rest of the upper town is laid out on a classic grid plan, merits a stroll too — if only for the great views over the bay.
+The rest of the upper town is laid out on a classic grid plan and merits a stroll too — if only for the great views over the bay.

 Enric Miralles’ startling, contemporary design for the Scottish Parliament has transformed the old Holyrood area of Edinburgh.
 For all its grandeur, Holyrood Palace is in danger of being upstaged by the striking buildings that make up the new Scottish Parliament.
-There’s free access into the building’s entrance lobby, where you’ll find a small exhibition providing some historical, political and architectural background.
+There’s free access to the building’s entrance lobby, where you’ll find a small exhibition providing some historical, political and architectural background.

 If Parliament is in session, it’s normally possible to watch proceedings in the debating chamber from the public gallery or committee meetings, though you have to get a free pass from the front desk in the lobby.
 To see the rest of the interior properly you’ll need to join one of the regular guided tours.